jhpyle/docassemble/_docs/objects.md

 <a name="DAFile.retrieve"></a>The `.retrieve()` command ensures that a
 stored file is ready for use on the system.
-Calling `.retrieve` is necessary because if **docassemble** is configured to use [Amazon S3], documents are stored in the cloud, and the server accesses them by copying them from [S3] to the server and then copying them back to [S3].
+Calling `.retrieve` is necessary because if **docassemble** is configured to use [Amazon S3] or [Azure blob storage], documents are stored in the cloud, and the server accesses them by copying them from the cloud to the server and then copying them back to the cloud.
 If the file does not exist yet, calling `.retrieve()` will generate an error.

 <a name="DAFile.initialize"></a>The `.initialize()` method brings a
 file into existence if it does not exist.
 It also has the effect of